RWilliamsCoding/trumpvsharris/README.md

    *  I want to know more about the candidates that are running in the US election 2024.
 I want it to be easy to understand.
 I want it to be fact checked.
 I want to be able to compare both side by side.
    *  I want the site to be responsive, so that I am able to look at it when at home by my desktop computer or out and about on my mobile phone.
    *  I want the site to be easy to navigate and to let me know what page of the site am I on.
-   * I also want the site to be accessible friendly such as alt texts and contrast of colours.
+   *  I want the site to be accessible, including alt texts and high-contrast colors.

 #### Returning Visitor Goals